divshot/divshot-api/README.md

 # Divshot Api

-Wrapper for the Divshot API
+Wrapper for the Divshot API.

 ## Install